Sturnia

 Sturnia is a genus of Asian birds in the starling family Sturnidae.
-It is sometimes merged with Sturnus.
+It was formerly often merged with Sturnus.

 Taxonomy

 The genus Sturnia was introduced in 1837 by the French naturalist René Lesson.
 He designated the type species as Pastor elegans Lesson, 1834.
 This is a junior synonym of Oriolus sinensis Gmelin, 1778, the white-shouldered starling.
 The genus name is from Latin sturnus meaning "starling".

 The old genus' placement with the starlings was found to be polyphyletic, resulting in changes in the placement.
 A 2008 study places the following species within this genus: